mumuki/mumuki-janitor/README.md

      * same permissions as `writer` and
      * destoy content
   * `janitor`
-     * enter this Janitor application
+     * enter this Office application
      * can create users and courses and assign permissions equal or lower to herself
   * `owner`
      * same permissions than a `janitor`, and
      * can create organizations
 * a scope, that states in which context the operation can be performed.
 Scopes are always expressed with a slug, that allows `primary-scope/secondary-scope` you specify are most two-level scopes.

 ## Scopes details

 Scopes are simply two-level contexts, without any explicit semantic.
 They exact meaning is set by each role:

 * student: `organization/course`
 * teacher and headmaster: `organization/course`
 * writer and editor: `organization/content`
 * janitor: `organization/_`
 * owner: `_/_`